These sections always fill me with trepidation.

 Baseball Team: Atlanta Braves

-Healthy Food: Hummus, raw carrots and zucchini… anything fresh!
+Healthy Food: Thick protein smoothie bowls, hummus, raw carrots and zucchini… anything fresh!

 Dessert: Chocolate cake and a scoop of peanut butter-vanilla ice cream